SteGriff/tapestory/README.md

 ## Visual Design Notes

-Earlier versions made the + button follow the most recent style; this has been lost, it would be nice to have it back.
+~~Earlier versions made the + button follow the most recent style; this has been lost, it would be nice to have it back.~~ Done :)

 Need to experiment with restricting the palettes: